IvanKostruba/catbus/README.md

 ## Usage overview:
 'Event' is just any type, if it is move-constructible and move-assignable, then no copies will be created in dispatch process.
 Event consumer must have `handle()` method(s), taking 'Event' type as an argument by value.
 Dispatcher will automatically find proper consumer based on Handle methods signatures.
+The second argument of `handle()` method must be size_t value.
+It is an index of the queue, from which the current task came.
+It is ugly, but sending next event to the same queue and thread, so keeping them local drastically increases performance, almost 2x in case of mutex-synchronized queue.

 In basic scenario just type of event and signature of `handle()` method determines, how event is dispatched, and the first object in `static_dispatch()` arguments list that has suitable handler will be selected.